Lawrence-Chiappelli/all_java_files/README.md

 These are Java assignments completed during my enrollment at Atlantic Cape Commmunity College.

+This repository is intended to be a portfolio repository.

 ## Instructions to quickly run and verify the code:
 1. Copy the desired code
 2. Visit the online compiler https://www.onlinegdb.com/online_java_compiler
 3. Paste the code accordingly
 4. Run the code

-*The code can now run and be tested*
+The code should now be running accordingly.

 ### Description of each program: